alexpaul/NationalDish/README.md

 - [ ] create profile view controller
 - [ ] user can edit profile
 - [x] user can create a national dish post included adding a photo from camera or photo library
+- [ ] dishes are sorted by most recently added
 - [ ] user can edit their national dish post
 - [ ] user can delete national dish post
 - [ ] selecting a national dish post shows a detail view of the dish